Modulation of metastable ensemble dynamics explains the inverted-U relationship between tone discriminability and arousal in auditory cortex: Method details

 \subsubsection{Additional unit selection criteria}

-After following the procedures described in Sec.~\ref{s:extracellular_rec} to identify putative single units from the Neuropixels recordings, we applied some additional criteria for the final unit selection process.
+After following the procedures described in ``\textit{\nameref{s:neuropixels_recordings}}" to identify putative single units, we implemented some additional criteria for the final unit selection process.
 First, we discarded all clusters whose average firing rate across the duration of the recording was less than 0.25 spikes/second.
 The remaining criteria mainly involved further analysis of the spike template amplitudes of each cluster that was identified as ``good" after performing the spike sorting and manual curation steps detailed above.
 Examining the behavior of the template amplitudes (output by Kilosort) for a given cluster across time can reveal potential issues with electrode drift and the general quality of the cluster.
 Our analysis was designed to search for two potential issues in the spike template amplitudes.
 First, we considered the shape of the amplitude distribution in a sliding time window, and in each window, we looked for signatures of multiple peaks occurring in the corresponding distribution.
 The presence of multiple peaks in the amplitude distribution computed from a short block of time is an indication that the particular cluster should not be marked as a well-isolated single unit.
 Second, we looked for cases when the amplitude appeared to drift towards or away from very low values (i.e., towards or away from the ``noise floor") over time.
-This scenario implies that the cluster was not stably-tracked across the recording, and could result in the cluster exhibiting firing rate drift unrelated to changes in behavioral state.
+This scenario could suggest that the cluster was not stably-tracked across the recording.